leplusorg/docker-compress/README.md

 ## Example using the filesystem

-Same thing, assuming that you have a MP3 `foo.txt` in your current working directory that you want to compress:
+Same thing, assuming that you have a file `foo.txt` in your current working directory that you want to compress:

 **Mac/Linux**